This spot has been added by

 Green sea turtles pay regular visits to the small, shallow bay.

 The hotel has free parking and public access for visitors (follow the signs).
 Arrive early, since it fills up quickly.
-From there, it’s a minute’s walk to the beach, which is to the right of the main building.
+From there, it’s just a minute’s walk to the beach, which is to the right of the main building.

-Turtle Bay Resort Oahu snorkeling map
+Kuilima Cove/Turtle Bay Resort snorkeling map

 You enter the water from the sandy beach of the hotel.
-You should opt for the area to the right as you are looking out to sea, near the bar of black rocks, where the water is calmest.
+You should opt for the area to the right as you are looking out to sea, near the bar of black rocks, where the water is the calmest.
 Watch out for the many sea urchins living in the rock crevices.

-Turtle Bay snorkeling tips and recommendations
+Turtle Bay/Kuilima Cove snorkeling tips

 Coral at Turtle Bay Resort, Oahu